Welcome to Sacred Heart Parish Faith Formation

 Sacred Heart parish recognizes and shares in this important ministry by providing a formal program of religious education and sacrament preparation to support parents and their children.
 Weekly classes usually begin at the age of five or six, with two years of preparation ideally preceding the reception of the sacraments of Reconciliation and First Communion, typically celebrated in 2nd grade and Confirmation, typically celebrated in 10th grade.

-Siena Dinh, Youth Ministry Coordinator
+Crystal Hernandez, Youth Ministry Coordinator

 The church must become the traveling companion of young people—and that is what we mean by youth ministry.
 If, indeed, “it takes an entire village to raise a child,” then it certainly takes an entire church to journey with young people as they grapple with the Good News and respond in discipleship.